The Temptations are the most important soul group of the last half century. They're also the most maddening.

 Apparently unable to adjust to the changing sounds of popular music, in 1995 the group found success going the other direction, releasing For Lovers Only, a wonderful album of standards produced by Richard Perry.
 Unfortunately, in 1996 the group changed again, with three members departing, leaving only Otis Williams and Ron Tyson.

 Unexpectedly, things exploded again for the group in 1998, as the TV miniseries adaptation of Otis Williams' autobiography captured the nation and the group released Phoenix Rising, a fine album that bridged the traditional Temptations sound with modern beats and arrangements.
 It became the group's biggest album ever.
 Their subsequent albums, Ear-resistable and Awesome, were not as compelling.
 In 2004 the group released Legacy, their first album with new lead singer G.C.Cameron and bass singer Joe Herndon.
 They followed it two years later with Reflections, an album of soul remakes that received mixed reviews.
 Cameron left in early '07, replaced by Vegas showman Bruce Williamson.
 The group then released its second consecutive "covers" album, titled Back To Front, in Fall of '07.
 It was a surprisingly strong album with both fine song selection and hot production by Steve "The Scotsman" Harvey and Benjamin Wright.
 After nearly a three year hiatus, the Temptations returned in 2010 with an album of all new material, appropriately titled Still Here.
+More changes occurred in 2015, as Williamson was replaced by former Tower of Power singer Larry Braggs and Joe Herndon was replaced by Willie Greene.

 The Temptations continue to tour internationally, both individually and teamed with other classic soul groups.